Augustin has 25, hits winning 3, Magic beat Raptors 104-101

 Leonard scored 25 points, Pascal Siakam had 24 and Fred VanVleet had 14 for the second-seeded Raptors, who reclaimed the lead after trailing by 16 points in the second quarter, but couldn’t hold on down the stretch.

-Toronto got 13 points apiece from Danny Green and Marc Gasol, but guard Kyle Lowry finished scoreless, missing all seven of his attempts.
+Toronto got 13 points apiece from Danny Green and Marc Gasol, but Lowry finished scoreless, missing all seven of his attempts.
 Lowry did have eight assists and seven rebounds.

+“He had some really good looks that he’s normally going to knock down,” coach Nick Nurse said.
+“I’m sure he’ll bounce back and play a little better in the next game.”

 Leonard hit a tying 3 with 1:35 left, then put Toronto up 101-99 with a jumper at 1:02.
 Augustin made a layup to tie it again with 44 seconds left, then connected from long range for the fourth time to win the game.